-At March 31, 2018, the Company held 23 securities that were in an unrealized loss position.
-The aggregate fair value of securities held by the Company in an unrealized loss position for less than 12 months at March 31, 2018 was \$147.7 million, and there were no securities held by the Company in an unrealized loss position for more than 12 months.
-As of March 31, 2018, the Company did not intend to sell, and would not be more likely than not required to sell, the securities in an unrealized loss position before recovery of their amortized cost bases.
-Furthermore, the Company has determined that there was no material change in the credit risk of these securities.
-As a result, the Company determined it did not hold any securities with any other-than-temporary impairment as of March 31, 2018.
+At June 30, 2019, the Company held two securities that were in an unrealized loss position.
+The aggregate fair value of securities held by the Company in an unrealized loss position for less than 12 months at June 30, 2019 was \$9.0 million, and there were no securities held by the Company in an unrealized loss position for more than 12 months.
+Pursuant to the adoption of ASU No. 2016-01, Recognition and Measurement of Financial Assets and Financial Liabilities, the Company records changes in the fair value of its investments in corporate equity securities to "Other (expense) income, net" in the Company's condensed consolidated statements of operations.
+The Company records unrealized gains (losses) on available-for-sale debt securities as a component of accumulated other comprehensive income (loss) until such gains and losses are realized.

+As of June 30, 2019, the Company did not intend to sell, and was not more likely than not required to sell, the debt securities in an unrealized loss position before recovery of their amortized cost bases.
+Furthermore, the Company has determined that there were no material changes in the credit risk of the debt securities.
+As a result, the Company determined it did not hold any marketable securities with any other-than-temporary impairment as of June 30, 2019.

-There were no realized gains or losses on available-for-sale securities during the three months ended March 31, 2018 or 2017.
+There were no realized gains or losses on available-for-sale securities during the six months ended June 30, 2019 or 2018.